mrwormhole/mrwormhole.github.io/content/posts/sql-turing-completeness.md

 First of all, we need to talk about what makes a language a programming language.
 It is actually very simple, "Turing completeness" is what makes a language a programming language.
 But what is "Turing completeness"?
 I am glad you asked, short answer is you need to understand "Turing machines" before we talk about "Turing completeness".
 What is a "Turing machine"?

 Turing machine is a theoretical device that was invented by Alan Turing (check on your £50 bank note bills, he is right there!) in order to understand computation.
-Turing machine has
+Turing machine has:
 - Long tape divided into cells (think as an infinite long strip of paper)
 - A head that can read symbols from long tape then write new symbols then move left/right or stand still
 - The machine state (think possible "modes" that machine can be in)